-While the CG Manual provides that the Company shall declare dividends when its retained earnings exceeds 100% of its paid-in capital stock, except: (a) when justified by definite corporate expansion projects or programs approved by the Board, (b) when the Company is prohibited under any loan agreement with any financial institution or creditor, whether local or foreign, from declaring dividends without its consent and such consent has not been secured, or (c) when it can be clearly shown that such retention is necessary under special circumstances obtaining in the Company, such as when there is a need for special reserve for probable contingencies, it is the policy of the Company to declare as dividends out of its unrestricted retained earnings at least 25% of its unappropriated net income (after taxes) for the prior fiscal year, payable either in cash, distribution of property, or by issuance of new shares of stock.
-The Board of Directors shall determine, by resolution, the exact amount, the date and the shareholders entitled thereto.
+The CG Manual provides that the Company shall declare dividends when its retained earnings exceeds 100% of its paid-in capital stock, except: (a) when justified by definite corporate expansion projects or programs approved by the Board, (b) when the Company is prohibited under any loan agreement with any financial institution or creditor, whether local or foreign, from declaring dividends without its consent and such consent has not been secured, or (c) when it can be clearly shown that such retention is necessary under special circumstances obtaining in the Company, such as when there is a need for special reserve for probable contingencies.
+The Board of Directors determines, by resolution, the exact amount of the dividends, the record and pay-out date and the shareholders entitled thereto.

-The dividends for the preferred shares is fixed at the rate of 9.5281% per annum calculated in reference to the offer price of P100 per share on a 30/360-day basis and shall be payable quarterly in arrears, whenever approved by the Board.
-Since the listing of the preferred shares in March 2010, cash dividends have been paid out in March, June, September, and December of each year.
+The dividends for the preferred shares issued in 2010 are fixed at the rate of 9.5281% per annum calculated in reference to the offer price of P100 per share on a 30/360-day basis and shall be payable quarterly in arrears, whenever approved by the Board.
+Since the listing of these preferred shares in March 2010, cash dividends have been paid out in March, June, September, and December of each year.